Jagrutiz/Jagrutiz/README.md

 I'm an ENTC engineer with a strong interest in Artificial Intelligence and Machine Learning.
 I love building systems that combine hardware knowledge with intelligent software — especially in the areas of Edge AI, Industrial Automation, and Generative AI.

-Currently pursuing Honours in AIML | CGPA: 8.30
+Currently pursuing Honours in AIML | 7 sem CGPA: 8.30

 ---